Anesthesia & Sedation Dentistry Houston

 IV Sedation

 IV sedation in Houston involves the injection of medications into a vein of the arm to establish a "twilight" effect.
 In some cases, a state of "ultra-light" general anesthesia may be accomplished.
-Under this sedation, the patient will experience no pain or anxiety and will be disassociated from the surgery yet is responsive and technically conscious.
+Under this sedation, the patient will experience no pain or anxiety and will be disassociated from the surgery yet will remain responsive and technically conscious.

-What Is IV Sedation?
+What is IV Sedation?

-Who Is a Good Candidate for IV Sedation?
+Who is a Good Candidate for IV Sedation?

 The Benefits of IV Sedation